 Installation labor $0–$400 (DIY assembly) $0–$8,000+ (kit vs custom build) $4,000–$10,000+ (multi-trade) Infrared

 Permits typically required?
-Usually no (plug-in models) Often yes (electrical, sometimes structural) Almost always (electrical, plumbing, sometimes structural) Infrared
+None if using an existing compliant dedicated circuit; a new circuit install can trigger an electrical permit Often yes (new electrical, sometimes structural) Almost always (electrical, plumbing, sometimes structural) Infrared

 Heat-up time 15–30 min (smaller); 30–45 min (larger) 20–40 min 10–15 min Steam